 If you have pierced nipples and you’re planning to breastfeed your baby then you might worry that this won’t be possible.
-The good news is that in most cases, a piercing won’t affect your ability to breastfeed at all.
-In some cases, there may be slight complications, depending on the position of the piercing, but even then, it’s usually nothing that good advice and perseverance can’t overcome.
+The good news is that in most cases, a piercing won’t affect your ability to breastfeed.
+In some cases, there may be slight complications, depending on the position of the piercing.
+However, it’s usually nothing that good advice and perseverance can’t overcome.

 Piercings elsewhere on the breast

 The worst you can expect with a pierced nipple is a bit of extra leakage from the holes – after all, you’ve augmented what’s naturally there!
 If you find this happens, then you might want to wear breast pads in your bra.

 If a piercing has been infected at any point